FREE NEWSLETTER

 Family Contribution

-THE SUM YOU’RE expected to pay toward college costs is reflected in a number known as EFC, or expected family contribution.
+THE SUM YOU’RE expected to pay toward college costs is reflected in a number known as the Student Aid Index, or SAI, which replaces the old “expected family contribution” beginning with the 2024-25 academic year.
 Many parents are shocked by how much they’re expected to cough up each year toward college costs.
-You can calculate your expected contribution under both the federal and institutional aid formulas using the EFC calculator available at CollegeBoard.org.
+You can get a handle on your family’s expected contribution using the quiz at CollegeBoard.org.

 Next: Aid Eligibility